Consensys/evm-analyzer-benchmark-suite/README.md

-# Solidity Benchmark suites for evaluating EVM code analysis tools, and code to run the suites
+# Solidity Benchmark Suites for Evaluating EVM Code-Analysis tools, and Code to Run them

 ## Introduction